-The numeric display and dial display show the estimated remaining life of the filter, based on user-set parameters.
-When the filter is nearing end of life, it will remind you to order or schedule the filter change.
+This numeric display and dial display show the estimated remaining life of the filter, based on userset parameters.
+When the filter is nearing the end of life, it will remind you to order or schedule the filter change.
 Once the filter has reached end of life, it will prompt you to change the filter.